wtbu-radio/WTBU-Site/_posts/2017-03-28-review-allah-las-brighton-music-hall-0325.md

 author:
   login: ogehrke
   email: ogehrke@bu.edu
-  display_name: Olivia Gehrke
+  display_name: Emily Pintor
-  first_name: Olivia
+  first_name: Emily
-  last_name: Gehrke
+  last_name: Pintor
 image:
   src: /assets/08-Famous-Phone-Figure-mp3-image.jpg
   alt: post lead image
 ---
 The Los Angeles-based surf rock band, Allah-Las, took the stage of Brighton Music Hall with their vintage look, instruments, and sound on March 25.

 Since the release of their first few singles in 2011, the quartet has been compared to bands like The Zombies and The Animals.
 They achieve this retro sound while still infusing contemporary aspects to create music that makes a listener long for the ‘60’s and a California beach.